-Address where the project will be housed (if different than agency address):

-Do you own or have site control of the property at which the project is to take place?
-Yes No N/A interest in the property.
+Address where the project will be housed (if different than agency address): Do you own or have site control of the property at which the project is to take p Yes No N/A lace?
+If you are seeking funds for capital improvements to real estate and if you do not own the property at which the project will take place, please explain your longinterest in the property.
 For example, how long has the project been housed at the site?
 Do you have a contract/option to purchase?
-If you rent, how long have you rented this property and what is the length of the lease?
-Be prepared to provide a copy of your deed, purchase agreement, or lease agreement upon the Committee's request.

-If you are seeking funds for capital improvements to real estate and if you do not own the property at which the project will take place, please explain your long-term indicate the entity from which the permitting or approval is sought and the length of time it takes to secure the permit or approval.
-Note: Funds will not be disbursed until all requisite variances or approvals are obtained.
+If you rent, how long have you rented this property and what is length of the lease?
+Be prepared to provide a copy of your deed, purchase agreement, or lease agree upon the Committee's request. term u s the Is the property zoned for your intended use?
+Yes No No No No Yes No Yes Yes No Yes No Yes No /A If permits, variances, or other forms of approval are required for your project, please indicate whether the approval has been received.
+If it has not been received, please indicate the entity from which the permitting or approval is sought and the length of time it takes to secure the permit or approval.
+Note: Funds will not be disbursed until all requisite variances or approare obtained.